Shadowing Practice: How to Introduce yourself in English -- FOR BEGINNERS! - Learn English Speaking with YouTube

 My favorite food is Japanese food.

-And Japanese food has fish in almost every dish.
+I love fish and Japanese food has fish in almost every dish.

 Take your time answering each question and shadowing each answer with me.